alpha6/gemini-setup/README.md

     sudo apt install i3

-## Non-latin characters and meta mepped keys
+## Non-latin characters and meta mapped keys

 For keyboard that have both Latin and native characters you pick your language variant, eg for Gemini Russia (Cyrillic):

     setxkbmap -model planetgemini -layout ru

-But there is a bug in symbols mapping, so you need to fix it manually:
+But there is a bug in symbols mapping, so you need to fix it manually (but maybe fix already in the image):

     sudo vim /usr/share/X11/xkb/symbols/planet_vndr/gemini

 Replace word `backslash` to `slash` in lines 377 and 388 with:
 ```